 Stay informed and receive company updates straight to your inbox

-SAN DIEGO – June 9, 2020 – AXIM® Biotechnologies, Inc. (OTCQB: AXIM) ("AXIM® Biotech," "AXIM" or "the Company"), an international healthcare solutions company targeting oncological research, announced today it has appointed Dr. Alim Seit-Nebi as the Chief Technology...
+SAN DIEGO, Nov.
+10, 2020 (GLOBE NEWSWIRE) -- AXIM® Biotechnologies, Inc. (OTCQB: AXIM) (“AXIM® Biotech,” “AXIM” or “the Company”), an international healthcare solutions company targeting oncological and COVID-19 research, applauds the recent announcement from a major...

-SAN DIEGO, June 1, 2020 -- AXIM® Biotechnologies, Inc. (OTCQB: AXIM) (“AXIM® Biotech,” “AXIM” or “the Company”), an international healthcare solutions company targeting oncological research, announced today that its subsidiary Sapphire Biotech, Inc. (“Sapphire”) has...
+SAN DIEGO, October 28, 2020 — AXIM® Biotechnologies, Inc. (OTCQB: AXIM) (“AXIM® Biotech,” “AXIM” or “the Company”), an international healthcare solutions company targeting oncological and COVID-19 research, announced today that it has issued a letter to its...